infinitaslearning/ddia-study-group/pages/chapter-3-2.md

 <img src="../assets/chapter03/durable.png" alt="image prompt: meme of two database types shaking hands “Making data durable since the 1970s”" className="w-80 center m-auto">

----

-## Discussion Time 💬
-**How data moves in *our* company**

-Prompts:
-- Which systems are more write-heavy vs read-heavy?
-- Any painful experiences with compaction, caching, or indexing?
-- Do we have visibility into our storage behavior?
-- How could DDIA concepts improve performance or reliability?

----

-## 🙌 Thank You
-Let’s dive into discussion.
-**What does “storage and retrieval” mean for *our* daily work?**